aneasystone/github-trending/README.md

 ## All language

+* 【2025-09-27】[ericciarla / trendFinder](https://github.com/ericciarla/trendFinder) - Stay on top of trending topics on social media and the web with AI
+* 【2025-09-27】[google-gemini / gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.
 * 【2025-09-26】[coinbase / x402](https://github.com/coinbase/x402) - A payments protocol for the internet.
 Built on HTTP.
 * 【2025-09-25】[cloudflare / capnweb](https://github.com/cloudflare/capnweb) - JavaScript/TypeScript-native, low-boilerplate, object-capability RPC system
 * 【2025-09-25】[HKUDS / RAG-Anything](https://github.com/HKUDS/RAG-Anything) - "RAG-Anything: All-in-One RAG Framework"